tinke90/Booking_manager/README.md

 ```

 ## Usage:
- Basic usage is to move the app to the server and run it.
+ Configure the path properly and launch the script....

 ## Meta